-In 2010 OCRRA's five-year contract agreement with private local MRFs was set to expire.
+In 2010, OCRRA's five-year contract agreement with private local MRFs was set to expire.
 A new fouryear contract was negotiated and began in 2011.
 Two private local MRFs signed on to the new long-term contract.
 This contract reduces OCRRA's annual risk in connection with payments to the MRFs for material processing, potentially generates income for the Agency under favorable market conditions, and provides certainty and stability for the community's recycling system during commodity market lows.
-As a result of OCRRA's contract, the MRFs accept the recyclables at no charge to the waste haulers.
+As a result of OCRRA's contract, the MRFs accept residential recyclables at no charge to the waste haulers.

 OCRRA provides a measure of financial support, depending on market commodity prices, to the MRFs to ensure a zero tip fee for residential recyclable haulers.
 Each year, the contracted MRFs pay OCRRA for residential recyclables processed, with agreed upon upper limits, which are used to cover a small portion of the costs for recycling outreach and education.
-Payments may be made from the MRFs to OCRRA, or from OCRRA to the MRFs, depending on the market prices of old corrugated cardboard (OCC) and old newspaper (ONP): consistent average prices below \$60/ton may require a payment from OCRRA; market prices above \$100/ton may require a payment to OCRRA from the MRFs.
-Market prices for OCC and ONP were relatively steady in 2011, and both stayed at or above \$80 per ton for the entire year (see Figure 2).
-The MRFs paid OCRRA a net sum of \$66,303 in 2011 (see Table 7).
+Apart from the so-called "public education fee" that the MRFs pay OCRRA, other payments may be made from the MRFs to OCRRA, or from OCRRA to the MRFs, depending on the market prices of old corrugated cardboard (OCC) and old newspaper (ONP): consistent average prices below \$60/ton may require a payment from OCRRA; market prices above \$100/ton may require a payment to OCRRA from the MRFs.
+Market prices for OCC and ONP were steady for the beginning of 2012, but both dropped in late summer and started to recover at the end of the year, (Figure 2).
+OCRRA paid the MRFs a sum of \$36,066 in 2012, and received \$78,251 from the MRF's in 2011 (Table 7).

-The MRF contract is a valuable tool, which allows OCRRA to formulate and maintain a uniform definition of "blue bin" recyclables.
+The MRF contract is a valuable tool, which allows OCRRA to formulate and maintain a uniform definition of "blue bin" recyclables for the community.
 The contract also encourages stability in the local market for recyclable commodities by attenuating the variation in global market demand and pricing.
 This uniformity helps facilitate the successful education and enthusiastic cooperation of the public.